Stage-Gate Process in Project Management: A Quick Guide

 Be sure to have leadership agree on creative goals from the outset so that the phase-gate process can leave room for creativity up to the creatives.

-Best Practices for Implementing the Phase-Gate Process
+Best Practices for Implementing the Stage-Gate Process

 In order to make a phase-gate process roll out effectively and efficiently, the doors for cross-channel communication shouldn’t just be open, they should be made easy for each team to chat with an adjacent team quickly, easily and successfully.
 This also means keeping meetings engaging, interactive and necessary for all who are involved.